citynorman/altdata/part2-tutorial.md

 * calculate quarterly average of "data"

 Advanced:
-* create quarterly quintiles of "data"
+* create quarterly quintiles of "data" for each ticker
 * make a cumulative sum of data for each ticker for each quarter as of each "date"
 * assume the data gets published at the end of the month with two week delay.
 Add a column "publish_date" that contains the publishing date